-Surface Structure Modification and Hardening of Al-Si Alloys explores the hardening of material surfaces using concentrated energy flows resulting in the nanostructuring of surface layers.
-The authors demonstrate how these methods achieve a reduction in plastic deformation of the surface, and a more uniform distribution of elastic stresses near the surface during operational use significantly reducing part failure.
-It presents results from research, and scientific and technological enterprises involved with modification of light alloy surfaces for use in the automobile and aero-space industry.
+Surface Structure Modification and Hardening of Al-SI Alloys explores the hardening of material surfaces using concentrated energy flows resulting in the nanostructuring of surface layers.
+The authors demonstrate how these methods achieve a reduction in plastic deformation of the surface and a more uniform distribution of elastic stresses near the surface during operational use, significantly reducing part failure.
+It presents results from research and scientific and technological enterprises involved with the modification of light alloy surfaces for use in the automobile and aerospace industries.

 Additional key features include:

-- Addresses theoretical and experimental research computer simulation of structural phase transformations at the nanolevel to create new materials.
+- Addresses theoretical and experimental research computer simulations of structural phase transformations at the nanolevel to create new materials

 This reference is a valuable resource for specialists in the field of physical material science, condensed state physics, metal science and thermal treatment and will be of interest to undergraduate and post-graduate students in these fields.

 Analysis of modern methods of surface modification of light metals using external energy sources.
 Investigated materials, experimental procedures, description of equipment and scientific approaches.
 Structural-phase transformations and changes in the properties of an Al-Si alloy upon exposure to a pulsed multiphase (Al-Y2O3) plasma jet.
 Studies of the properties, phase composition and defective substructure of the surface layers of Al-Si alloys after an intense pulsed electron beam.
 Changes in structural phase states and properties of surface layers of Al-Si alloys after electron-ion-plasma effects.
 Use of intense pulsed electron beams for surface treatment of aluminum-based alloys.

 V.E.
 Gromov, Head of the Physics Department, Siberian State Industrial University, Novokuznetsk, Russia